-Private companies must work with valuation experts to get a fair market value, which is only done periodically throughout the year and is less transparent to employees.
+Private companies work with valuation experts to get a fair market value, which is only done periodically throughout the year.
+Because of this, it’s less transparent to employees.
 Unlike public stocks, a private company will decide if/when/how they want to allow employees to liquidate their shares for cash.

 Unlike in the case of unvested options in a merger or acquisition, nothing will necessarily happen to your unvested options as a result of the IPO.
 The exception is that the IPO makes it easier to exercise and sell your shares.
 There is typically no change to your vesting schedule.
-Once your shares vest (assuming you are past the lock-up period) you can look at the market price of the stock compared to the exercise (or strike) price of your options and determine whether you wish to exercise or not.
+Once your shares vest (assuming you are past the lock-up period) you can look at the market price of the stock vs the exercise (or strike) price of your options.
+This can help you determine if you want to exercise or not.
 Again, there are tax consequences so it is important to work with your advisor and CPA first.

 Vested options you haven’t exercised yet

 If you have vested options that you haven’t exercised yet, perhaps because of the liquidity issues previously discussed, you will also have choices to make.
 You’ll first need to look at your strike price relative to the internal valuation of the company.
 If the exercise price is above or equal to the fair market value (FMV) of the shares, it likely doesn’t make sense to exercise your options.